Bawali Raj: History

-The family's lineage traces back to Basudev Ray, a devout Gaudiya Vaishnav and a Mahishya by caste and an inhabitant of the Basantapur village of Nadia district and a high-ranking official in Emperor Akbar's court.
+The family's lineage traces back to Basudev Ray, a devout Gaudiya Vaishnav and a Mahishya by caste and an inhabitant of the Basantapur village, and a high-ranking official in Emperor Akbar's court.
 His grandson, Shovaram Ray, was awarded the title Mondal by the Raja of Hijli.
 Sovaram was succeeded by his son Meghnad.
 Subsequently, Rajaram, Meghnad's son and Shovaram's grandson, was granted ownership of several villages, including Bawali, by the Mughal authorities as a reward.
 Sovaram Ray was also, a trusted ally of Raja Man Singh of Amber and a commander of the Mughal Emperor Akbar.
 Shovaram suppressed rebellions and pirates with great skill, thus he came to the attention of Man Singh and Akbar.
 Pleased, Raja Man Singh granted him a dominion of 3 lakh bighas of land on the emperor's orders, and gave him the title of "Mandal", abolishing the title of "Roy".
 The Mondals established their residence in Bawali by the early 17th century.

 Rajaram was a very astute military commander and a hugely efficient administrator, he could device effective strategies.
 During the reign of Mughal Emperor Shah Jahan and Aurangzeb, he had played a very important role of suppressing revolts in different parts of Bengal.
 It is said that he was the primary reason why the Mughal Empire could suppress the mutiny and insurgency.
 As an appreciation for his contributions, he received a Royal Charter called Firman from the Mughal court, granting him the ownership of 15 villages and huge tracts of land.
 From his time to the time before Haradhan Mondal, the family served as officials to the Mughal Empire.
 Rajaram's great grandson Haradhan, who became a trading partner of East India Company, and his sons built many temples in Bawali turning the nondescript village into a "temple town".

+Haradhan had seven sons, among them Ramnath and Manik Chandra Mondal moved to Chetla on the invitation of Robert Clive.
+The practice of Sati was prevalent in the family, which was later abolished due to the efforts of Rani Rashmoni, who was their relative through marriage.
+Muktakeshi Debi, the wife of Babu Manik Chandra Mondal, one of the ancestors of the family committed Sati, on her husband's pyre, on the banks of the Adi Ganga, in the temple complex of "Dwadosh Shiva", one of the numerous temples built by the family in the Chetla area, near Tollygunge, back in 1817, her ornaments and sindoor are still preserved and worshipped by the family members.